|Ikenga - Igbo Deity|

 Then, why didn’t my father and his generation follow the religion of their fathers?
-The answer is simply because the British colonialists asked them no to.
+The answer is simply that the British colonialists asked them not to.

 But, did my grandfather and his peers worship idols?
 Let me answer this question by considering if, at all, Christianity introduced a method of worship that was different from Ome N’ala Igbo.

-Before the introduction of Christianity, Africans had their system of worshipping God.
+Before the introduction of Christianity, Africans had a system of worshipping God.
 They had sacred places of worship and altars that were presided over by Priests.

 They also had lesser gods that serve as a go-between them and the supreme God named Chineke in Ome N’ala Igbo.
 But they never bowed before these gods but to the supreme God (Chineke) in heaven.